CodeDad70/sprouthq_heroku/README.md

 Welcome to SproutHQ!

 This is my portfolio project for the Flatiron School using Rails.
-It is a rails app that lets you keep track of your child's medication dosages, vaccine schedule and growth milestones
+It is a rails app that lets you keep track of your child's stats, medication dosages and growth milestones

 --------------------------------